Rue d'Aerschot

 The Rue d'Aerschot (French, /fr/) or Aarschotstraat (Dutch, /nl/) is a street in the Schaerbeek municipality of Brussels, Belgium.
 It is known as a hotspot of the city's underground nightlife and famous for its brothels.
 The street is also known for its inexpensive lodging.

 The Rue d'Aerschot is close to Brussels' city centre, and is adjacent to the Northern Quarter business district (also called Little Manhattan), where the World Trade Center (WTC) is located.
-The street is located on the edge of the Turkish Quarter, and next to Brussels-North railway station, one of the city's three main train stations.
+The street is located on the edge of the Brabant Quarter, and next to Brussels-North railway station, one of the city's three main train stations.
 The station's buildings and tracks occupy the whole western side of the street.
 The rear entrance of the neoclassical Church of St. John and St. Nicholas is also located on the street.

 History

 The Rue d'Aerschot was laid out around 1839 when Brussels-North railway station on the Place Charles Rogier/Karel Rogierplein was constructed and the surrounding streets developed.
 The station was originally called Cologne railway station (Gare de Cologne, Keulenstation), and the street the Rue de Cologne/Keulenstraat ("Cologne Street").

-After World War I, due to strong anti-German feelings in Belgium, many streets that were named after German towns or cities were renamed.
+After World War I, due to strong anti-German sentiment in Belgium, many streets that were named after German towns or cities were renamed.
 The street was thus renamed the Rue d'Aerschot/Aarschotstraat ("Aarschot Street") after the town in Brabant, which had suffered heavily in the conflict.

 The North Station was rebuilt in 1953 a few hundred metres further north.
 Following the 1958 Brussels World's Fair (Expo 58), a major plan was devised to rebuild the Northern Quarter – the so-called Manhattan Project (not to be confused with the World War II project of the same name).
 Work started to the west of the station, including the World Trade Center (WTC), in the 1960s.
 Bankruptcy in the early 1970s prevented the implementation of the scheme to the east of the station, including the Rue d'Aerschot.